bhushan2311/image_caption_generator/README.md

 .

 After successfully Logging in, the user can see the text-to-speech and translation feature as shown in the image below.
-For translation react-speech-kit library is used.
-For translation Translation Api provided by RapidApi has been used.
+For text-to-speech, react-speech-kit library is used.
+For translation, Translation Api provided by RapidApi has been used.
 User can chooses its preferred language from the dropdown to translate caption.

 ![Screenshot (143)](https://github.com/bhushan2311/image_caption_generator/assets/102802326/6d488652-16ba-48c4-849c-84b02d81a26c)